 Inniskillin has become synonymous with Canadian Ice Wine and a common find on the shelves of travel retailers around the world.
 A sweet and sticky dessert wine, ice wine is a little different to the more common dessert wine style, such as those found in France’s Sauternes wines, which has been produced with the natural occurrence of botrytis cinerea in the vineyard.

 Ice wine is a speciality of wine regions where the vineyards freeze during harsh winters in countries such as Austria, German and Canada.
 Here, the grapes are left on the vine to reach maximum ripeness into the winter months.
 If all goes well, and some vintages they do not, the right sub-zero conditions mean that the water inside the grapes freeze leaving the sugars liquid enough that when pressed the frozen water is left with the skins and stalks and the sugars run free.
-This particular vintage was harvested at -10oC.
+The 2014 vintage was harvested at -10oC.